Find Trade Colleges

 13 Yearly Graduations

 The 11th most popular school in the country for aircraft powerplant technology/technician majors who are seeking their associate degree is Idaho State University.
-Each year, around 11,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $5,928 per year, while in-state graduate students, on average, pay $8,380 per year.
-During the 2020-2021 academic year, 13 people received their associate degree in aircraft powerplant technology/technician from ISU.
-About 15% of this group were women, and 8% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $5,928 per year, while in-state graduate students, on average, pay $8,601 per year.
+For the 2021-2022 academic year, 13 associate degrees were handed out to aircraft powerplant technology/technician majors at ISU.

 #12